+Reference rate Maturity 31-Dec-16 €'000

+Subordinated Loan 3mth Euro Libor June 2023 65,000

+Accrued interest payable 67

+Total Subordinated Liabilities 65,067

 Reference rate Maturity 31-Dec-15

 €'000

 Subordinated Loan 3mth Euro Libor June 2023 65,000

 Accrued interest payable 72

 Total Subordinated Liabilities 65,072

-Reference rate Maturity 31-Dec-14

-€'000

-Subordinated Loan 3mth Euro Libor June 2023 65,000

-Accrued interest payable 153

-Total Subordinated Liabilities 65,153

-The subordinated loan agreement was amended on the 15th of September 2015 whereby the interest rate has changed from Euro LIBOR plus 560Bps to Euro LIBOR plus 280 Bps.
+The subordinated loan agreement was amended on 15 September 2015 whereby the interest rate has changed from Euro LIBOR plus 560Bps to Euro LIBOR plus 280 Bps.
 The Bank's dated subordinated notes are repayable in 2023 in full.
 The Bank has not had any defaults of principal, interest or other breaches with respect to their liabilities during the year.
 The loan is subordinated to other debt held.
 The Bank's subordinated debt is issued to DGBV, the parent company of DFS BV.